 This will add a real "charm" to your shot and make it all the more homely and inviting.

 I have included white balance in the lighting section as the light source is what justifies each WB setting.

 Try AUTO and check the results each time.
-IF shooting daylight images, use the daylight setting, if using studio lights, alternate between tungsten and flash to see which gives the best results.
+If shooting daylight images, use the daylight setting.
+However, if you are using studio lights, alternate between tungsten and flash to see which gives the best results.

 If you have a grey card handy, take a simple custom reading in each room and use that.
 The choice really is up to you and what you feel comfortable with.

 A little secret here, most if not all of the images used for illustration in this book were taken using auto.
 In most cases I was shooting 2 properties a day and just didn’t have the time to play around too much.
 It was easier, for me personally, to adjust the colours later in Photoshop.